AthemiS13/nutribuddy/CHECKLIST.md

-# NutriBuddy - Setup Checklist
+# Nutrix - Setup Checklist

 Use this checklist to ensure everything is configured correctly.